jerrymarino/iCompleteMe/README.md

 Using `Ctrl-C` to exit insert mode in Vim is a bad idea.
 The main issue here is that `Ctrl-C` in Vim doesn't just leave insert mode, it leaves it without triggering `InsertLeave` autocommands (as per Vim docs).
-This is a bad idea and is likely to break many other things and not just YCM.
+This is a bad idea and is likely to break many other things and not just ICM.

 Bottom line, if you use `Ctrl-C` to exit insert mode in Vim, you're gonna have a bad time.